 When Is the Best Time to Go to Cumberland Island?

 October and November can also be pleasant times as the temperatures cool.
-However, remember that this period is considered hurricane season, and you never know when one of those might pop up in the Atlantic Ocean.
+However, remember that this period is hurricane season, and you never know when one of those might pop up in the Atlantic Ocean.
 And on top of hurricanes, the National Park Service has managed hunts during this timeframe.
 These are scheduled hunts that occur on specific days, usually from October through January.

 What Amenities Are on Cumberland Island?